If Stefan Frei and Jordy Delem are forced to miss time due to injuries, here’s who could fill in for Sounders

 Delem also congratulated Cristian Roldan on his game-winning goal in the 18th minute and Alex Roldan for replacing Frei in stoppage time and preserving the shutout.

-“The team played really well,” Sounders defender Yeimar Gomez Andrade said in a postgame interview.
+“The team played really well,” Sounders defender Yeimar Gomez Andrade said, translated from Spanish, in a postgame interview.
 “At the same time I’m very sad for the two injuries that we had on our team as well.
 It’s a difficult situation.”

 Frei collected his 1,000th save in a road win against Portland on Sunday, totaling 1,007 after Wednesday’s performance.
 Only eight players in MLS’s 26-year history have reached the milestone.